Initial Steps to Start Your Own LLC in New Jersey - Complete Guide

 Trenton, NJ 08646

-Doing Business As (DBA) / Alternate Name in New Jersey
+Doing Business As (DBA) / Other Name in New Jersey

 2. Appoint a Registered Agent

-Every New Jersey LLC must designate a registered agent to receive legal notices, tax correspondence, and official government documents.
+Any New Jersey LLC will have to appoint a registered agent who will receive legal notices, tax correspondence, and other important government documents.

-4. File a Certificate of Formation with New Jersey
+4. Register a Certificate of Formation in New Jersey

-To officially form your LLC, you must file a Certificate of Formation with the New Jersey Division of Revenue and Enterprise Services.
+Your LLC is to be officially established by submitting a Certificate of Formation to the New Jersey Division of Revenue and Enterprise Services.

-New Jersey uses a single online business registration system for all entity types.
-After conducting a name availability search, select NJ Domestic Limited Liability Company (LLC) and complete the required information, including:
+New Jersey has a single business registration system which include all types of entities.
+Having performed a name availability search, choose NJ Domestic Limited Liability Company (LLC) and fill in the information required as follows:

 Mailing Address: